-Doing business as The Bishop Arts Theatre Center, today the organization’s mission is to cultivate a diverse and vibrant arts community while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
+The Bishop Arts Theatre Center’s organizational mission is to cultivate a diverse and vibrant arts community while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
 We offer a full season of theater performances, jazz concerts, a speaker series, and year-round arts education programs and has touted as being a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
 Each year, the BATC impacts over 20,000 a year within the city of Dallas.